History of women in the workplace

 Women shoe workers established the country’s first nationwide union for women workers, the Daughters of St. Crispin, in 1869.
 It aimed to represent the diversity of skills in the stitcher workforce.

-1872: Congress guarantees equal pay for female federal employees
+1872: Congress guarantees equal pay for women federal employees

 Congress passed a law granting female federal employees equal pay to their male counterparts in 1872.
 Unfortunately, it did not extend to the state or local level, nor did it apply to the private sector, so many women workers did not receive this protection.